 Standard Issue Impact IFRS 16 Leases It was proposed that IFRS 16 (Leases) would be applicable for local authority accounts from the 2021/22 financial year, deferred a year due to the impact of Covid-19.
 There are transitional arrangements within the standard and It is assumed this will be reflected in the 2021/22 Accounting Code of Practice for Local Authorities when published.
 CIPFA have issued Whilst the definition of a lease remains similar to the current leasing standard; IAS 17, for local authorities who lease a large number of assets the new standard will have a significant impact, with nearly all current leases being included on the balance sheet. some limited provisional information which begins to clarify what the impact on local authority accounting will be.
 Whether any accounting statutory overrides will be introduced to mitigate any impact remains an outstanding issue.
-However in response to the ongoing pandemic and its pressures on council finance teams, the CIPFA LASAAC Local Authority Accounting Code Board has announced that the implementation of IFRS 16 in the Code of Practice on Local Authority Accounting in the UK (the Code) will be deferred until the 2022-23 financial year.
-This decision brings the Code in line with the decision by the Government's Financial Reporting Advisory Board to put back the effective date for the implementation of the standard to 1 April 2022.
+However in response to the ongoing pandemic and its pressures on council finance teams, the CIPFA LASAAC Local Authority Accounting Code Board has appropriately an expectation of IFRS 16 in the Code of Practice on Local information for them.
+The Council appropriate in the implementation of IFRS 16 in the Code of Practice on Local information for them.
 However, what is clear is that the Council will need to undertake a detailed exercise to identify all of its leases and capture the relevant information for them.
 The Council must therefore ensure that all lease arrangements are fully documented.
 CIPFA LASAAC has indicated that the deferral is limited to one year only and that there is no intention to grant any further extensions based on a lack of preparedness.
 The announcement is available on CIPFA's website.